Pavivin/pavivin/README.md

 ### Hello there 🔭
-### An experienced backend developer.
-Have experience with various projects. *Open to contribute projects*.
-If you have some, feel free to DM me
+### Experienced backend artisan, skilled in diverse project realms.
+Driven to lend expertise to meaningful initiatives.
+If you have a project that could utilize my abilities, please DM me.

 ![Visitors](https://img.shields.io/github/followers/pavivin?style=social)